harjitmoe/egs-indices/README.md

 "(Misc Source Material)/"|source material for some of the other databases, notably the code for updating metadataegs3.txt.
-"Reddit Titles/"|various index pages saved (as "HTML only") from /r/elgoonishshive at different times - for titles and reaction links. alldates*.txt|output of test_get_all_dates.py, used by extract_theads_new910 for anomaly detection BgNames.txt and BgDescriptions.txt|metadata of legacy backgrounds.  this is not gonna change in the foreseeable future.
+"Reddit Titles/"|various index pages saved (as "HTML only") from /r/elgoonishshive at different times - for titles and reaction links. alldates*.txt|output of test_get_all_dates.py, used by extract_theads_new910 for anomaly detection BgNames.txt and BgDescriptions.txt|metadata of legacy backgrounds.  this will not change in the foreseeable future.
 Date2Id.txt|mapping of dates to IDs.  not entirely reliable in event of multi-SB days, but otherwise good.  over entire EGS range.  see also NewFiles.txt
 DatesWorkProcessed.txt|data about what can and cannot be looked up using a date-scheme URL.
-HayloList.html|data from Haylo's fansite regarding strip titles and reaction links.  no longer accessible at the original site I don't think.
+HayloList.html|data from Haylo's fan-site regarding strip titles and reaction links.  no longer accessible at the original site I don't think.
-NewFiles.txt|date-ID and filename-title data for files postdating both Ookii.dat and (for Story) HayloList.html Megathread.dat|data from Reddit about the assigned titles, title assigner and discussion URL from the megathread for the 17-SB day. metadataegs3.txt|metadate obtained from the website itself - do not attempt to edit this directly, see "Extracting titles and date information from the EGS website" above.
+NewFiles.txt|date-ID and filename-title data for files postdating both Ookii.dat and (for Story) HayloList.html Megathread.dat|data from Reddit about the assigned titles, title assigner and discussion URL from the megathread for the 17-SB day. metadataegs3.txt|metadata obtained from the website itself - do not attempt to edit this directly, see "Extracting titles and date information from the EGS website" above.
 Ookii.dat|the Ookii database (by strip, not by character) saved using the internal AJAX-JSON API.  stored as an uncompressed tarball to save disk footprint (many, many files significantly below 4k is a worst-case scenario for size-footprint ratio). suddenlaunch.dat|URLs for reaction threads on the briefly-used Suddenlaunch forum. titlebank.dat|assorted titles, as well as storyline boundary information.  human-readable and designed to be edited in a text editor.